Textualize/textual/docs/guide/workers.md

 This one line change will make typing as responsive as you would expect from any app.

 The `run_worker` method schedules a new *worker* to run `update_weather`, and returns a [Worker](textual.worker.Worker) object.
 This happens almost immediately, so it won't prevent other messages from being processed.
-The `update_weather` function is now running concurrently, and will finish a second or two later, and won't delay the rest of your app.
+The `update_weather` function is now running concurrently, and will finish a second or two later.

 !!! tip

-    This Worker object has a few useful methods on it, but you can often ignore it as we did in `weather02.py`.
+    The [Worker][textual.worker.Worker] object has a few useful methods on it, but you can often ignore it as we did in `weather02.py`.

-The call to `run_worker` sets `exclusive=True` which solves an additional problem with concurrent network requests: when pulling data from the network, there is no guarantee that you will receive the responses in the same order as the requests.
+The call to `run_worker` also sets `exclusive=True` which solves an additional problem with concurrent network requests: when pulling data from the network, there is no guarantee that you will receive the responses in the same order as the requests.
-For instance, if you start typing `Paris`, you may get the response for `Pari` *after* the response for `Paris`, which could show the wrong weather information.
+For instance, if you start typing "Paris", you may get the response for "Pari" *after* the response for "Paris", which could show the wrong weather information.
 The `exclusive` flag tells textual to cancel all previous workers before starting the new one.

 ### Work decorator

-An alternative to calling `run_worker` manually is the [work][textual.work] decorator, which automatically generates a worker from the decorator method.
+An alternative to calling `run_worker` manually is the [work][textual.work] decorator, which automatically generates a worker from the decorated method.

 Let's use this decorator in our weather app: